RedFoxFinn/RedFoxFinn/README.md

 - 👋 Hi, I’m @RedFoxFinn
-- 👀 I’m interested in many fields of Computer Science (from Dev via Data to AI)
+- 👀 I’m interested in backend and data-dev while can work with frontend
 - 🌱 I’m currently student at the University of Helsinki, department of Computer Science
-- 📫 How to reach me: 31569997+RedFoxFinn@users.noreply.github.com
+- 📫 How to reach me: development[dot]redfox{at}gmail.com

 Some of my repositories here are programming assignments (both new and old can be found) and some are personal projects.

-One of my projects is related to the [Ruuvi](https://github.com/ruuvi) and their BLE environmental measuring devices, RuuviTags.
-Idea is to build a alternative for the Ruuvi Cloud which could be set on your home network and kept there.
-Due to the studies, this is partially staying in the drawer and partially taking influence from my current studies, so it might get completely different approach in some point.
-But the idea should remain the same.

 Used languages & frameworks:

-- Java (not in a while, tho)
+- Java (not in a while)
 - JavaScript
   - React + Redux
   - Apollo & Apollo-server(-express) for GraphQL